-The jacket's snug and cozy hood fits well under a helmet, but sadly does not cinch down.
-The stretch knit cuffs of the jacket add to the sophisticated styling of this piece and feel nice on the wrists, however, some of our testers reported that the tighter cuffs didn't allow them to push up the sleeves as high as they would have liked.
-Finally, we appreciated the Atom's internal chest pocket and its fleece-lined hand pockets, but wished they were little deeper.
+The stretch knit cuffs of the jacket add to the sophisticated styling of this piece and feel nice on the wrists, and are glove compatible.
+Finally, we like the internal chest pocket and its fleece-lined hand pockets, but wished they were a little deeper.

 Style & Fit

-The hooded version of the Arc'teryx Atom LT Hoody is $249.
+The hooded version is a little more expensive (and on sale in some places online) and features some of the best craftsmanship and durability of any piece tested.
 Unlike several of the other insulated jackets that we reviewed, the Atom LT didn't get any snags or tears throughout our testing process.
-Our testers wore this piece crack climbing and put it to the test while bushwhacking for biology research and the Atom LT endured beautifully.
+Our testers wore this piece crack climbing and put it to the test while bushwhacking in the backcountry - and it endured beautifully.
 The outer shell is surprisingly abrasion-resistant despite its seemingly fragile feel.

 The stitching is also very tight, which also helped prevent unwanted snags.
-Overall, our testers really appreciated the solid construction of this piece and wish that other manufacturers would follow suit with high quality stitching that will remain intact for the long haul.
-Given this jacket's versatility, craftsmanship, and lifetime warranty, we think it's well worth the money.
+Overall, our testers appreciate its solid construction and wish that all manufacturers would provide the same level of craftsmanship.
+Given its durability, versatility, and lifetime warranty, we think it's well worth the money.